 - 5.10 The approach to how schemes are designed, developed and managed will need to demonstrate that the Council's ambitions will be delivered.
 As well as reflecting the strategic objectives articulated through the Council's plans and strategies the 'place-based' approach will be adopted.
-This reflects the fact that both the Council, and place-based partners (including Essex County Council and Healthcare operators) have land and property assets located across the district. - 5.11 Development proposals should be fully compliant with the policies contained in the Council's adopted Local Plan and informed by development related guidance but they will also need to be deliverable.
+This reflects the fact that both the Council, and place-based partners (including Essex County Council and Healthcare operators) have land and property assets located across the district.
+As such the Council will maximise opportunities to work with and seek to influence the approach taken by public sector partners with regard to the use of their own property and land assets to secure the delivery of its ambitions. - 5.11 Development proposals should be fully compliant with the policies contained in the Council's adopted Local Plan and informed by development related guidance but they will also need to be deliverable.
 Development proposals that are brought forward by the Council will demonstrate how they support the Vision for that place and conform with the place-specific policies that are relevant to that particular scheme.
 The approach to achieving such a 'place-based' approach would be through the development of the Place Plans using the Local Plan Visions as a starting point and drawing on the plans and strategies identified above.
 The Place Plans will also include a more detailed understanding of the community characteristics of each 'Place' using place-based wellbeing indicators.
+The relationship between each 'Place' and its rural hinterland will also need to be considered.

-There is a significant amount of existing qualitative and quantitative information that we can draw on.
-The Robert Wood Johnson Foundation provides an example of the approach we can take in developing a framework for understanding factors that contribute to the health and wellbeing of our communities as set out in the figure below.
+5.12 There is a significant amount of existing qualitative and quantitative information that we can draw on.
+The Robert Wood Johnson Foundation provides an example of the approach we can take in developing a framework for understanding factors that contribute to the health and wellbeing of our communities (both urban and rural) as set out in the figure below.

-- 5.12 As well as demonstrating how any development proposals support the Council's Place ambitions, where appropriate, schemes will take into account the things that have gone well, and not so well, in previous projects the 'feedback loop.'
-Examples that will help to inform future proposals include: - The Broadway, Debden - The Limes Farm Regeneration Project, Chigwell - Ninefields Estate safer streets project Waltham Abbey - 5.13 Ensuring that proposals address the needs of our residents and businesses will be a critical component to scheme design and all proposals will need to be supported by project specific communication and engagement strategies which are guided by: - Learning from recent projects - The Resident Engagement Strategy - The Statement of Community Involvement.
+- SOURCE: Robert Wood Johnson Foundation - 5.13 As well as demonstrating how any development proposals support the Council's Place ambitions, where appropriate, schemes will take into account the things that have gone well, and not so well, in previous projects the 'feedback loop.'
+Examples that will help to inform future proposals include: - The Broadway, Debden - The Limes Farm Regeneration Project, Chigwell - Ninefields Estate safer streets project Waltham Abbey - 5.14 Ensuring that proposals address the needs of our residents and businesses will be a critical component to scheme design and all proposals will need to be supported by project specific communication and engagement strategies which are guided by: - Learning from recent projects - The Resident Engagement Strategy - The Statement of Community Involvement. - 5.15 Decisions made in relation to individual development proposals or in relation to the wider use of the Council's property and land assets will be subject to the Council's normal governance routes and decision-making processes.